 Find answers to some of our most frequently asked questions below.
 If you still need help, you can reach us by email at firstname.lastname@example.org or phone at (231) 724-6705.

 Please visit our What’s On The Ballot page for information about the upcoming election and links to view sample ballots.
 You can also visit the Secretary of State’s Michigan Voter Information Center to see a sample ballot.
 Be sure to select your correct County, City, and Precinct, and check back often to see if there are updates.
 The website also provides links to more information, including proposal and candidate websites and campaign finance information.

-You can find election results from 2020 to as far back as 2003 at Muskegon County’s Election Results page.
+You can find election results on the Muskegon County Clerk’s Election Results page.

 In order to vote in Michigan, you must meet the following requirements:

 – At least 18 years of age by Election Day

 – A resident of the city or township in which you are applying to register

 – You cannot vote while serving your sentence.

 See more at Registration.